microsoft/essex-build/docs/js-dev-standards.md

 ### Playwright (optional, recommended for projects going beyond experimental phases)
 Playwright is a browser automation library that allows us to run end-to-end tests for our applications.
 It is ergonomic and well-maintained.

-### eslint (required)
+### Biome
-eslint is our current default linter.
-We provide a default team configuration: `@essex/eslint-config`.

-### prettier (optional - but a formatter is required)
-prettier has been our default formatter, and is executed in essex scripts under the `essex lint` command.
-We provide a default team configuration: `@essex/prettier-config`.
-Projects may opt into using `rome` for formatting instead.

-### rome (optional - but a formatter is required)
 Biome is a JavaScript linter and formatter that is built using native toolchains.
-It is extremely fast, and can be used as a replacement for `prettier`, but it does not have as rich of a library of linter rules as eslint.
-We currently recommend that if it is used, that it is used in-tandem with `eslint` using the `@essex/eslint-config/rome` configuration.